telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/winui-3-desktop-application/overview.md

 * Windows 10 SDK 10.0.18362 or later installed.

-Visual Studio 2019 and Visual Studio 2019 Preview have known issues when building WinUI applications targeting .NET 5, while having .NET 6 SDK installed on the machine.
-For a smooth development experience we recommend using Visual Studio 2022 and .NET 6 SDK Preview 6 or later.
-Otherwise you might need to deinstall .NET 6 SDK in order to build WinUI 3 applications.
+Visual Studio 2019 and Visual Studio 2019 Preview have known issues when building WinUI applications targeting.NET 5, while having.NET 6 SDK installed on the machine.
+For a smooth development experience we recommend using Visual Studio 2022 and.NET 6 SDK Preview 6 or later.
+Otherwise you might need to deinstall.NET 6 SDK in order to build WinUI 3 applications.

 ## How it works